richsalz/draft-use-tls13/draft-ietf-uta-require-tls13.md

 # Changes to RFC 9325 {#rfc9325-updates}

-RFC 9325 provides recommendations for ensuring the security of deployed services that use TLS and, unlike this document, DTLS as well.
+{{RFC9325}} provides recommendations for ensuring the security of deployed services that use TLS and, unlike this document, DTLS as well.
 At the time it was published, it described availability of TLS 1.3 as "widely available."
 The transition and adoption mentioned in that document has grown, and this document now makes two changes to the recommendations in {{RFC9325, Section 3.1.1}}:

-- That section says that TLS 1.3 SHOULD be supported; this document says that for new protocols it MUST be supported.
+- That section says that TLS 1.3 SHOULD be supported; this document mandates that TLS 1.3 MUST be supported for new TLS-using protocols.

-- That section says that TLS 1.2 MUST be supported; this document says that it MAY be supported as described above.
+- That section says that TLS 1.2 MUST be supported; this document says that TLS 1.2 MAY be supported as described above.

 Again, these changes only apply to TLS, and not DTLS.